ibm-cloud-docs/cis/range.md

 The graphs show metrics for up to 10 applications.
 {: note}

 To toggle application metrics, use the Chart key or click **Select applications**.
-To change the Metrics data time frame, use the list menu.
+To change the Metrics data timeframe, use the list menu.

 ## API usage examples
 {: #range-api-usage-examples}
 {: api}

-The following examples are used to create and list the Range applications.
+Use the following examples to create and list the Range applications.

 ### Creating Range applications
 {: #create-range-app}

 You can designate an origin in two ways in Range applications:

-1. Origin IP - use parameter `origin_direct`
+1. Origin IP - Use the `origin_direct`parameter.
-2. Load balancer - use parameters `origin_dns` and `origin_port`
+2. Load balancer - Use the `origin_dns` and `origin_port` parameters.

 For the origin IP request: